sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 3. Default Elastic Block Store with network attached SSDs
 4. Easy automated deployment for scaling and delivery

+EC2s are not HA by default
 EC2 for HA configuration:

 - Duplicate VMs in differnet AZs with a custom AMI for easier deployement
 - Configuration can be applied manually, or automatically via templates scripts or PaaS services.

+EC2 Storage options:

-Elastic Block Store:
+1. Elastic Block Store:

 - Net Attached Storage
 - SSD, Magnetic system

-Instance Storage:
+2. Instance Storage:

 - On-host storage
 - Very fast / transient
-- Available on certain instance types / caching
+- Available on certain instance types
+- useful for caching

 ##### S3 Storage